labsyspharm/ludwigtumoratlas.org/README.md

 - **projects** - These provide the content for the *Projects* section of the website.
 - **publications** - These provide the content for the *Publications* section of the website.
 At a minimum, entries should contain front matter that can be used to populate the publication list on the Publications landing page.
 They can also contain body content, which can then be displayed as a standalone summary page for the publication.
 - **people** - These entries provide the source content for the items in the *People* section of the website.
 No standalone pages are build for these items, but body content is displayed within the People landing page list.
 - **graphics** - These entries are used whenever a graphic with captioning needs to be displayed.
-Each item in the graphics collection has a title assigned, an image, and then body copy which can be marked up as needed, and rendered out within a `<figure>` / `<figcaption>` HTML structure.
+Each item in the graphics collection has a title assigned, an image, and then body copy which can be marked up as needed, and will then be rendered out within a `<figure>` / `<figcaption>` HTML structure.

 ## Image Processing